Web design service and deliverables can be overwhelming.

 Each of these pages will have good content that is driven by your digital marketing plan.
 It shouldn’t just be any old content just to “fill up the webpage”.
 It needs to be meaningful and relevant.

-You just don’t get your website as a deliverable, you also get services/features such as:
+You just don’t get your website as a deliverable, you also get services and features such as:

 - Analytics (optional)